genometechlab/currentview/README.md

 - `alpha`: Line transparency (0-1) (default: based on style.alpha_mode - please refer to plot style below)
 - `line_width`: Line thickness (default: style.line_width - please refer to plot style below)
 - `line_style`: Line style ('-', '--', ':', etc.) (default: style.line_style - please refer to plot style below)
-- `overwrite`: If set to True, any previously added condition with the same name as the new one will be removed and replaced by the new condition.
+- `overwrite`: If set to True, any previously added condition with the same `label` as the new one will be removed and replaced by the new condition.
 (Default: False)

 ##### show(), show_signals(), and show_stats()